learn-co-curriculum/curriculum-guide-for-contractors/style-guidelines.md

 NSString *codeBlock = [code stringByAppendingString:block];
 ```

-"Code blocks" are declared by wrapping in triple back-ticks ( \`\`\` ).
+"Code blocks" are declared by wrapping in triple back-ticks ( ``` ).
 The opening triple back-tick should be followed with a language declaration appropriate to the contents of the code block:

 `bash` : Bash, CLI output
 `ruby` : Ruby
 `objc` : Objective-C
+`swift`: Swift
 (none) : LLDB console output

 The example code block above is written in markdown with the following syntax: